chuyanc/TextEditor/README.md

 To run the text editor, simply compile and run the SimpleJavaTextEditor.java file in your Java IDE.

-Contributing
+## Contributing

 If you would like to contribute to this project, feel free to submit a pull request.

-License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the MCIT License.
 See the LICENSE file for details.